\'Etale degree map and 0-cycles

-Another important fact about zero cycles concerns birational invariance, i.e. if $f:X \to Y$ is a birational map between smooth varieties over a field $k$ then $\CH_0(X)\simeq \CH_0(Y)$.
-We can say even more, if $f:X \to Y$ is stably birational, meaning that there exists $r,s \in \N$ such that $X\times_k \Pro^r_k\to Y\times_k \Pro^s_k$ is birational, then $\CH_0(X)\simeq \CH_0(Y)$.
-This gives another tool to study rationality problems and leading to the notions of $\CH_0$-universally triviality, which induces a decomposition of the diagonal in the Bloch-Srinivas case as in \cite[Proposition 1]{BS}, \cite[Lemma 1.3]{ACTP} and \cite[Proposition 1.4]{CTP}.
+Another important fact about zero cycles concerns birational invariance, i.e. if $f:X \to Y$ is a birational map between smooth varieties over a field $k$, then $\CH_0(X)\simeq \CH_0(Y)$.
+We can say even more: if $f:X \to Y$ is stably birational, i.e. there exist $r,s \in \N$ such that $X\times_k \Pro^r_k\to Y\times_k \Pro^s_k$ is birational, then $\CH_0(X)\simeq \CH_0(Y)$.
+This gives another tool for studying rationality problems and leads to the notions of $\CH_0$-universal triviality, which in the Bloch-Srinivas case induces a decomposition of the diagonal as in \cite[Proposition 1]{BS}, \cite[Lemma 1.3]{ACTP} and \cite[Proposition 1.4]{CTP}.

 For a smooth projective variety $X$ of dimension $d$ over a field $k$ we define the group $\CH_0^L(X)$ as follows: